creare-com/podpac/doc/source/developer/specs/interpolation.md

         'time': ('nearest', [Nearest, Rasterio])
     })

-# specify an interpolation class itself
+# specify an interpolation class itself (useful when you need to override args to Interpolators)
 DataSource(... interpolation=Interpolation() )
 ```